How to Utilise Pinterest for Your Business

 Of course, not everyone reading this will be a graphic designer (we hope!) so here are some general tips on how to utilise Pinterest for your business regardless of what your selling or providing.

 Create An Official Business Page

 Of course, this would be the most obvious first step.
-Pinterest only added a business page option to the site last year so take advantage of it.
+Pinterest has a business page option, so take advantage of it!

 It works exactly like a normal Pinterest page but you can measure the analytics such as unique users, re-pins, visits to sites and etc.

 Don’t Just Use It To Promote Yourself